JonathanWoollett-Light/stellaris-performance-test/README.md

 I'm not having a go, I'm just running an experiment.

-(in comparison to https://www.youtube.com/watch?v=9SFE89Wj8go is only 21,724 pops)
+(in comparison to https://www.youtube.com/watch?v=9SFE89Wj8go 21,724 pops)

 Also worth mentioning this is very rough and despite that I imagine it will slow down with adding a few features future optimisation will speed it up more.